Collinformatics/AudioTranscription/README.md

   - If the command line starts with: (envAudio)

-    - Then the conda envrionment has been activated
+    - Then the conda envrionment has been activated, and you can proceed to the line:

+      "When your environment has been activated:"

 - If it starts with: (base)